 - Township structure plans for Clunes, Creswick, Daylesford & Hepburn Springs, Glenlyon and Trentham

 - Integrated Transport Strategy

 - Cultural Values Assessment

 - Biodiversity Assessment.

-Should Council adopt the Strategy, translation of policy recommendations into the Hepburn Planning Scheme will require a planning scheme amendment.
+Following adoption of the Strategy, translation of policy recommendations into the Hepburn Planning Scheme will require a planning scheme amendment.
 Recommended changes to the Hepburn Planning Scheme are described under 'Implementation' in each relevant section of the Strategy.